openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/eliminating_pii.rst

 When learners use third-party authentication to log into an edX site for the first time, they create an edX learner profile.
 The new edX learner profile is permanently associated with the identifying string included in the IdP authentication token.
-Learners may enter an edX username, email address, and other information in their profiles.
+Learners must enter an edX username, email address, and other information in their profiles.
 The information that learners enter does not need to be personally identifying.
 For more information, see :ref:`creating_learner_accounts_without_pii`.